 Hurricane Preparedness & Pandemic

 This year Emergency Management has the added issue of planning for a potential evacuation during COVID-19.
-This informative “Hurricane Preparedness Through A Pandemic” round table discussion video was originally live streamed on Facebook.
+This informative “Hurricane Preparedness Through A Pandemic” round table discussion was originally live streamed on Facebook.
 The moderator, Rebecca Barry, is a NEWS4JAX Meteorologist.

 Round Table Participants